Guide for Graduating Seniors

 Inviting Guests to Commencement

-Graduating seniors are encouraged to attend your departmental ceremony on Sunday.
+Graduating seniors are encouraged to attend their departmental ceremony on Sunday.
 All departmental ceremonies are held after the University ceremony concludes.
+Students should check with their departments for specific access and ticketing guidance for themselves and their guests.

 View Departmental Ceremony locations